anarchivist/nyac-2014-presentation/presentation.md

 <div role="note" class="note">
 How is it free? *NEXT*
-As part of the contribution process, we require all of our partners to license their metadata under the CC Zero license.
+As part of the contribution process, we require all of our partners to license their metadata under the Creative Commons CC Zero license.
 This CC license lets creators and owners of copyright-protected content to waive all copyright interests in their works and thereby place them as completely as possible in the public domain, so that others may freely build upon, enhance and reuse the works for any purposes without restrictions under copyright.
 In addition to the open licensing for the metadata, we have also released all of our infrastructure - the platform, the portal, and our exhibition code, under open source licenses.
 </div>